|

 interviewer.

-nowadays the job market is a chronic problem nearly
+forget that nowadays the job market is a

 by.

-your ability to work in a team, your readiness to
+work in a team, your readiness to pool

 The